Short version: I went to Great Adventure on a slow day and barely waited for any rides! Hahahaaa!!!

 Green Lantern was my next stop.
 After traversing the incredibly long queue path, I was greeted to open air gates and a row with nobody in it right in front of me.
 I slipped right on for a rare “open air gate walk-on.”
 Well, almost.
 They had locked the seats into position right before I could hop in.
 The attendant said to just jump in and it’ll go down.
 I did and it didn’t, leaving me hanging by my crotch…I completely expected that outcome.
 Luckily they unlocked them so I could adjust to a less KMG Tango type seating style.

 I was feeling fine up to now but came off Green Lantern very slightly nauseous.
-I took a ride on the Parachute Jump next, which had no line at all.
+I took a ride on the Parachute Jump next, which, like every non-coaster ride that day, had absolutely no line at all.
 Once exiting, I made my way to The Joker.
 It’s worth noting that Holiday in the Park prep was nearing completion by this point with the tree in the middle of Main Street setup but with wooden fencing around it.
 There were also a few larger trees scattered around that were setup but still wrapped up in packing wrap.
 Apparently they’re opening the Sky Way this HitP for round trip rides.
 That’s going to be really awesome!

 This time I was told to go on the far side of the coaster, the “purple side” as the track on that side is purple.
 Up until they opened the air gates, I was the only one waiting.
 I hopped into the front train while the others got a walk-on for the second.
 I don’t think there was anyone on the other side when I rode; I may very well have had a train all to myself.
 I’ve heard the purple side doesn’t flip as much and I have to agree with that so far.
 I flipped once at the top and had “almost flips” for the rest of the ride.